 What to expect …

-Transfer to Hotel Day 1
+Transfer to hotel Day 1

 Upon arrival in Lima, you will be met by a representative from &Beyond who will warmly welcome you and drive you to your hotel.

-Overnight in Lima Day 1
+Spend two nights in Lima Day 1 - 3

 Listed as one of the Top 10 Hotels in Peru, in the exclusive 2016 Travel + Leisure World’s Best Awards, the Belmond Miraflores Park is renowned for its beautiful garden location alongside the Pacific Ocean.
 The stylish suites offer an indulgent sanctuary after a busy day in the Peruvian capital.
 With stunning views of the exclusive Miraflores district, the beautiful garden, or the endless ocean, each suite is exquisitely decorated with understated luxury and features carved hardwood furniture, fine cotton linen, a separate sitting space and a work area with a desk.
 While the enormous bathrooms have large marble tubs, walk-in showers with rainfall showerheads and granite vanities stocked with premium toiletries.